Firmware Upgrade¶

 Update using other tools¶

-you can also update the firmware on your Black Magic Probe using dfu-util
+Besides bmputil you can also update the firmware on your Black Magic Probe using dfu-util or stlink-tool.
+Both can

 on your preferred package manager.
 You will need version 0.8.0 or greater to support the dfuse commands.